shlomizadok/cleanmod-js/README.md

 - `overallScore`: Overall toxicity score (0-1)
 - `thresholds`: Object containing `flag` and `block` threshold values used for decision making
 - `categories`: Object mapping category names to scores (0-1)
+- `mode`: The moderation mode that was used for this request (either from the request or your organization's default)
 - `createdAt`: ISO 8601 timestamp of when the moderation was performed

 ## License